Torino Porta Nuova railway station

 Torino Porta Nuova railway station (IATA: TPY) is the main railway station of Turin, northern Italy.
-It is the third busiest station in Italy for passenger flow after Rome Termini and Milan Central, with about 192,000 journeys per day and 70 million travellers a year and a total of about 350 trains per day.
+It is the third busiest station in Italy after Rome Termini and Milan Central, with about 192,000 journeys per day and 70 million travellers a year and a total of about 350 trains per day.
 Porta Nuova is a terminal station, with trains arriving perpendicularly to the facade.
 The station is located in Corso Vittorio Emanuele II, right in front of Piazza Carlo Felice (in the South side of the city centre).

 Trains between Turin and Milan start or finish at the station, including services using the Turin–Milan high-speed line.
-A metro station, which is part of Turin Metro (Metropolitana di Torino) line 1, has been recently built under the station building.
+A metro station, which is part of Turin Metro (Metropolitana di Torino) line 1, opened in 2007.

 History

 Construction of the station began in 1861 under the direction of Alessandro Mazzucchetti.
 The original structure included a clear distinction between the departure area (near Via Nizza) and the arrival area (near Via Paolo Sacchi).
 The departure area consisted of a large saloon, decorated with columns, stucco work and frescoes depicting the crests of 135 Italian cities showing their distance in kilometers from Turin.
 This building housed the ticket office, three waiting rooms (one for each of the three classes of railway travel), the Royal Hall and a cafe restaurant.

-The station was first opened to the public in December 1864 - although the work was completed in 1868.
+The station was first opened to the public in December 1864, though construction would not be fully completed until 1868.
 There was no official opening ceremony at the time, partly because the capital of Italy had just been moved from Turin to Florence.
 An official opening ceremony inaugurating the station was performed on 4 February 2009.
-The name Porta Nuova ("New Gate" in English) refers to an old city gate once standing nearby, right along the South side of the old city walls, at the bottom of present-day Via Roma (once called Via Nuova): after the walls were torn down at the beginning of the 19th century, the gates themselves got demolished - a singular exception was Porta Palatina - but their old names kept being used as local place names (other examples are Porta Susa and Porta Palazzo).
+The name Porta Nuova ("New Gate" in English) refers to an old city gate once standing nearby, right along the South side of the old city walls, at the bottom of present-day Via Roma (once called Via Nuova): after the walls were torn down at the beginning of the 19th century, the gates themselves were demolished – with the exception was Porta Palatina – but their old names kept being used as local place names (other examples are Porta Susa and Porta Palazzo).

 Enzo Ferrari attended "Bar del Nord" in Porta Nuova, where he met those connected with automobiles and racing when he was working in Turin as a young man, circa 1918–1919.

 A station of the Turin Metro (Metropolitana di Torino) named Porta Nuova opened under the main station on 5 October 2007.